markfinger/python-js-host/example/README.md

 Example
 =======

-An example of how to integrate some basic JavaScript services into a Python application.
+Illustrates how to call some basic JavaScript functions from a Python application.

 Running the example